Let me start off by saying…

 Quitting birth control was quite literally life changing for me.

 I started taking birth control pills when I was about 19 years old.
 It was freshman year of college, and I was contemplating a serious relationship with my now-hubby, Alex.
-So of course, I wanted to be safe and asked my mom to take me to the gynecologist…which, by the way, was super awkward for the both of us!
-LOL But I’m so thankful that she respected my decision either way.
+So of course, I wanted to be safe and asked my mom to take me to the gynecologist…which, I’m not going to lie, felt a bit awkward for me.
+But I’m so thankful I have an incredible mom who respected my decision.

 Everyone reacts differently to birth control.